Skip Navigation

 Families Seek To Consolidate ByHeart Lawsuits Over Infant Botulism Outbreak

-Families who filed ByHeart lawsuits following an infant botulism outbreak and recall are asking a panel of federal judges to consolidate the cases before a single judge for coordinated pretrial proceedings.
+Families who are pursuing lawsuits against the makers of ByHeart formula, over a nationwide infant botulism outbreak caused by contaminated bottles recalled late last year, are asking a panel of federal judges to consolidate all cases before a single judge for coordinated pretrial proceedings.

 The U.S. Centers for Disease Control and Prevention (CDC) and the U.S. Food and Drug Administration (FDA) issued a warning to the public about a multistate infant botulism outbreak in November 2025.
 A subsequent investigation led to the announcement of a ByHeart infant formula recall.